 Word of mouth: Asking a friend or relative that you trust can be a great way of finding a reliable therapist.
 When a clinician is highly regarded, there is usually a buzz in the community about him or her.

-Online Resources: Many professional organizations and grassroots organizations offer referral resources.
+Online resources: Many professional organizations and grassroots organizations offer referral resources.
 There are also mental health websites like Psychology Today's Therapist Directory that can help you narrow down a search.

 You can get a great feel for a professional during this informal chat.
 If you make a connection on the phone, arrange for an appointment to consult with the therapist.
 I call this "the meet and greet" consult where I get to meet the potential patient, assess the symptoms and issues and make sure that my training and expertise are appropriate for the necessary treatment.

-1. What is your professional training and degree?
+1. What's your professional training and degree?

 3. What theoretical school of thought do you follow?